 Seabourn Quest – Dover to Montreal

 At just 450 passengers the Seabourn Quest is the perfect size for us.
-As we are itinerary driven, this particular cruise ticked a lot of boxes for us visiting many ports we hd not experienced before.
+Definitely not one of the many Mega Ships you see, but a more intimate cruising experience.
+As we are itinerary driven, this particular cruise ticked a lot of boxes for us visiting many ports we had not experienced before.

 Seabourn Quest Pool Deck